acgetchell/mundus-atrox/src/README.md

 # Introduction

-Mundus Atrox is a campaign for Dungeons & Dragons 5th edition.
+**Mundus Atrox** is a campaign for [Dungeons & Dragons 5th edition](https://www.dndbeyond.com).

-It is a high-magic world driven by extreme climate and geography, with elements of steampunk and indicatons of a techno-magical collapse of civilization in ancient times.
+It is a high-magic world driven by extreme climate and geography, with elements of steampunk and indicatons of a techno-magical collapse of [Civilization](background/civilization.md) in ancient times.

-Dwarves and Gnomes hunker down in their mines, Humans flee the worst in their mobile cities, and Elves chase the Perpetual Spring in their flying castles.
+[Dwarves](background/dwarves.md) and [Gnomes](background/gnomes.md) hunker down in their [Mines](background/mines.md), [Humans](background/humans.md) flee the worst weather in [mobile cities](background/urbs.md), and [Elves](background/elves.md) chase the [Perpetual Spring](background/seasons.md) in [flying castles](background/castelas.md).

+[Dragons](background/dragons.md) rule the sky.
+[Unnatural](background/old-ones.md) and [strange](background/fey.md) beings stalk the land.
+Almost anything fixed in place is battered or corroded to oblivion within a few [seasons](background/seasons.md).

-The land and seas are dotted with ancient *Artifacts* ranging in size from a marble to a lost city.
-Their effects vary from mundane to world-altering, with size little clue to their potency.
+Strewn across the world, ancient [Artifacts](background/artifacts.md) range in size from a marble to a city.
+Their effects vary from mundane to world-altering, with size being little clue to their potency.

-The search for these items, and encounters with mythical races and guardians, often become the catalyst for adventure.
+The search for these items, and encounters with mythical races and guardians, become the catalyst for [adventure](journals/overview.md).